-Rain Gardens and Why They Are Important!
+Rain Gardens and Why They Are Important

 Rain Gardens, huh?

-Will rain gardens solve all our freshwater issues?
-No. But installing rain gardens on your property will go a long way to protecting biodiversity including, insects, birds, soil, and water.
+No. But installing rain gardens on your property will go a long way toward protecting biodiversity, including insects, birds, soil, and water.

-Rain gardens are an inexpensive, simple to implement and environmentally sound solution to urban stormwater runoff.
+Rain gardens are an inexpensive, simple to implement, and environmentally sound solution to urban stormwater runoff.

 • Some of the greatest threats to freshwater are caused by actions that you & I do every day